 Petrucci stood with Rossi and Dovizioso

-2017 and 2018 were the stand out years for Petrucci at Pramac with the Italian saying that 2018 will be his last year there after he found out the teams interest in Francesco Bagnaia.
+2017 and 2018 were the stand out years for Petrucci at Pramac, before the 2018 season begun the Italian said that 2018 will be his last year in the team after he found out the teams interest in Francesco Bagnaia who was crowned the 2018 Moto2 champion later on that season.
 The Italian would take five podiums in the 2017 and 2018 seasons scoring 124 points and 144 points respectively, finishing in eighth overall both seasons.
 The Italian proved himself to be a regular top 10 and even a top 5 finisher.

-Finally, once Jorge Lorenzo and Ducati parted ways, Danilo Petrucci got a call from Bologna, he was going to be a factory Ducati MotoGP rider.
-From the very bottom to the top, Danilo Petrucci had worked incredibly hard over the years and the reward had paid off, he was getting one of the most coveted seats in motorbike racing, racing with Andrea Dovizioso.
+Finally once Jorge Lorenzo and Ducati parted ways, Danilo Petrucci got a call from Bologna to say that he was going to be a factory Ducati MotoGP rider.
+From the very bottom to the top, Danilo Petrucci had worked incredibly hard over the years and the reward had paid off, he was getting one of the most coveted seats in motorbike racing racing next to fellow Italian Andrea Dovizioso.
 Danilo began the season with one target and only one thing on his mind.
 Win a MotoGP race.

 The season started well with three 6th placed finishes in a row before a fifth at Jerez, at last Petrucci took his first factory Ducati podium at Le Mans in third place.

 As The Notorious B.I.G. once said, “it was all a dream.”
-Mugello, the first Italian round of season rolled around, a track just 80.5km from the Ducati factory, both Ducati riders had pressure on them to perform with Petrucci once again being reminded that he needed to win a race this season.
+Mugello, the first Italian round of season rolled around, it is a track just 80.5km from the Ducati factory which meant that both Ducati riders had pressure on them to perform and win the race at their home track, Petrucci once again was reminded that he needed to win a race this season.
 Raceday was chaotic, there was a scrap between Petrucci, Andrea Dovizioso and Repsol Honda rider Marc Marquez for the win, a battle with many scary overtakes and heart in mouth moments.